julzaza/wildwitchherbs/_posts/2025-07-13-fertility-rituals.md

 ---

-## Final Thoughts
+## Slow Down to Create

-Fertility is magic made flesh.
-These rituals remind us that creation is sacred—whether it results in a child, a spell, a new chapter, or a life reclaimed.
+Fertility is magic made flesh. **These rituals remind us that creation is sacred—whether it results in a child, a spell, a new chapter, or a life reclaimed.**

 No ritual guarantees results.
 But the act of slowing down, speaking with the moon and soil, and honoring your body and spirit—that alone is healing. **That alone opens the door to miracles.**